Body-Based Psychotherapy

 I am a body-based (somatic) trained psychotherapist and integrate client-centered talk therapy in my work.
 Client-centered therapy is based on the conviction that every person has the innate capacity to find within themselves the solutions to their challenges, and the power to self-regulate difficult emotions.
 The expertise of a psychotherapist lies in their ability to guide a client toward self-discovery and toward a shift in perspective.
 I also believe that it is the job of the therapist to foster a trusting and honest relationship that helps a client to relax.
 When relaxed, one naturally becomes more curious and open, which is a pre-condition for moving into a psychological space where positive shifts can occur.

 As a somatic therapist, I have developed a style of therapy rooted in integrating the mind and body.
-For positive and permanent psychological change to occur, an exclusively conceptual understanding of the cause of one’s predicament is never enough.
+For positive and permanent psychological change to occur, an exclusively conceptual (talking about) understanding of the cause of one’s predicament is never enough.
 I have learned through my own healing journey, and through working with clients, that healing occurs on the level of somatic experience (the level of felt bodily experience) as well as on the level of understanding.

 For example, each time we experience the opposite of what is challenging us, a degree of healing occurs.
 For someone struggling with anxiety, that would be experiencing calm; for depression, some inkling at least of joy; for someone constricted by trauma, some degree of release and opening up; and, for someone struggling with a lack of confidence, some felt sense of esteem.
 By building on felt positive experiences session after session, and working them into your life, positive aspects become more established—in therapy jargon: “states become traits”.